bayfrontmedia/bones-web/docs/frontend/README.md

 ## JavaScript

-This app utilizes Webpack to build the JavaScript file(s).
+This app utilizes Webpack to bundle the JavaScript file(s).

 ### app.js